poojan20/stayeasy/README.md

 ## Installation

-To install StayEasy, simply clone the repository in XAMPP folder.
+To install StayEasy, simply clone the repository in XAMPP folder and inport database in mysql.

 ## Usage